 Cyber Insurance for Community Banks: What It Covers, What It Doesn't, and What Your Board Should Be Asking

 Your bank has a cyber insurance policy.
 It’s on the books.
 The premium gets paid.
-The board sees it listed in the risk management report.
+The Board sees it listed in the risk management report.

 But when was the last time anyone checked what your cyber policy actually covers?

-I review cyber policies for clients across the country, and the most common reaction I get from bank leadership is some version of: “Wait, that’s not covered?”
-The problem isn’t that community banks buy bad policies.
-It’s that cyber insurance was originally designed for companies that store data and operate a single network.
-Community banks do something more complex: they hold customer financial data, process transactions, move money, depend on multiple third-party vendors, and answer to multiple regulators.
-That’s a different risk profile.
-Your cyber policy should reflect it.
+The problem isn’t that community banks buy bad cyber policies.
+It’s that cyber insurance was designed for companies that store data and run a single network.
+Community banks hold financial data, process transactions, move money, depend on third-party vendors, and answer to regulators.
+Different risk profile.
+Your policy should reflect it.

 Here’s how to tell if it does.